Winterreisender/webview-xmake/README.md

 # webview-xmake

+> [!IMPORTANT]
+>
+> This project is archived because the offical cmake version is good enough now.
+You can still use it in your xmake project but it's not recommended

 Build shared and static binary libs for [webview](https://github.com/webview/webview) using [xmake](https://xmake.io).
 Also a xmake package for [webview](https://github.com/webview/webview).

 ## Supported Platforms